basharkhoulani/DS3231-Linux-Driver/README.md

 # DS3231-Linux-Driver
-A linux ds3231 driver for usage of a realtime clock
+A linux ds3231 driver for usage of a realtime clock in a Rasperry-Pi environment